Woman Finds A Snake Who Made Home In Her Screen Door And Instead Of Chasing It Away - They Become Friends

 But the snake actually liked it there

 “Most of them laugh or think it's cute and wholesome,” Taylor said.
-“I've been thanked a lot for rescuing it from the tiny hole.”
+“I've been thanked a lot for rescuing him from the tiny hole.”

 And now it calls it home

-That probably depends on the folklore and the living conditions in the area.
-For instance, even though the snake is almost detested in Christianity (because of the whole apple thing), it is not hated among the people.
+That probably depends on the folklore and living conditions in the area.
+For instance, even though the snake is often detested in Christianity (because of the whole apple thing), it is not universally hated among the people.

-Even though it doesn’t look friendly, and not many people want to hang out with them, there is an institution of a “house snake” or “a snake under the doorstep.”
-A snake that comes to your home and exterminates the rodents is a hero, not your enemy.
+Even though it doesn’t look friendly, and not many people want to hang out with them, there is the concept of a “house snake” or “a snake under the doorstep.”
+A snake that comes to your home and exterminates rodents is a hero, not your enemy.

 That snake is to be looked after, not chased away.
 It’s a blessing.

 The enemy of my enemy is my friend.
-And we have to admit, thorough history, people always had more trouble with rodents than snakes.
+And we have to admit, throughout history, people have always had more trouble with rodents than with snakes.

 Speaking of which, snakes wouldn't be a symbol of medicine if they were so bad, right?